 Box IV is relevant for most people.
 It relates to remuneration paid to an employee (A), unemployment benefit (B), allowances paid during illness or invalidity (C) etc.

 You have received a salary statement (281.10), or a statement confirming other benefits paid during 2017, and next to each figure, you will find a code that corresponds to the codes in the tax return.
 E.g. your salary statement shows code 250 to the left of your salary and 286 next to the tax withheld at source.
-The numbers must then be copied under codes 1250 and 1286 (for the husband) and 2250 and 2286 (for the wife).
+The numbers must then be copied under codes 1250 and 1286 (for the husband) and 2250 and 2286 (for the wife or registered partner).

 If you have received a specific form of salary, e.g. an indemnity in lieu of notice (262 or 308), or stock options (249), these have different codes because they are taxed in a different way.

 An allowance for using public transport is tax-exempt if you declare it in code 1255/2255 (A.9).
 An allowance for using your own car is tax-exempt but only up to €410.

 A “non-recurring profit-based bonus” is tax-exempt up to €2,968 if you complete the bonus under code 1242 (A.9).

 If you were working as a freelancer, if you were a self-employed professional or contractor or a company director, you will have to download “part 2” (Dutch/French) of the draft tax return.
 The information you put there goes in the same pink tax return.

 If you have received remuneration for work outside Belgium and if that income is taxable in the other country under the relevant article of the double tax treaty (usually article 14 or 15, see the list / map), you must still include that income in your tax return.
 You must mention that you claim the exemption at the end of box IV under letter O. If you file on paper, you will have to copy that information in the corresponding box on p.
 3 of the pink tax return.